Site icon eCommerce Blog on Running an Online Marketplace

 3. Recreate, Test, and Launch: Replicate your website’s design and layout on the new platform.
 Configure payment gateways, thoroughly test the site, and optimize it for performance and user experience.
 Once you are satisfied, proceed to launch your revamped online store.

-It’s vital to plan the migration carefully, ensuring that the chosen platform meets your specific requirements while accommodating the shift from a Shopify SaaS eCommerce platform to a dedicated one, where you manage your web host and eCommerce functionality independently.
+It’s vital to plan the migration of your eCommerce platform like Shopify carefully, ensuring that the chosen platform meets your specific requirements while accommodating the shift from a Shopify SaaS eCommerce platform to a dedicated one, where you manage your web host and eCommerce functionality independently.
 If needed, consider seeking professional assistance or utilizing migration services such as LitExtension’s Shopify migration to streamline the process and minimize disruptions to your eCommerce business.

 Q3.
 Is there a free alternative to Shopify?